Ohlins Rally & Track Owners Manual

 With the second adjustable bleed valve, on the top of the reservoir, you can adjust the compression damping.
 Some models have separate high and low speed compression clamping.

-The valve restricts the flow to the reservoir but not from it, thereby only influencing the compression damping, see fig 2, graph 2 above.
+The valve restricts the flow to the reservoir but not from it, thereby only influencing the compression damping, see fig 2, graph 2.

 When you are driving on a smooth surface and the shock absorbers are compressed slowly (low shaft speed), the damping oil is forced only through the adjuster valve in the piston shaft, (Fig.1), flow 3.